Michaelis–Menten kinetics: Michaelis–Menten plot

-The plot of $v$ against $a$ has often been called a "Michaelis–Menten plot", even recently, but this is misleading, because Michaelis and Menten did not use such a plot.
+The plot of $v$ against $a$ has often been called a "Michaelis–Menten plot", even recently, but this terminology is historically misleading, as Michaelis and Menten did not use such a plot.
 Instead, they plotted $v$ against $\log a$, which has some advantages over the usual ways of plotting Michaelis–Menten data.
-It has $v$ as the dependent variable, and thus does not distort the experimental errors in $v$.
+If $v$ is the dependent variable, then it does not distort any experimental errors in $v$.
 Michaelis and Menten did not attempt to estimate $V$ directly from the limit approached at high $\log a$, something difficult to do accurately with data obtained with modern techniques, and almost impossible with their data.
 Instead they took advantage of the fact that the curve is almost straight in the middle range and has a maximum slope of $0.576V$ i.e. $0.25\ln 10 \cdot V$.
 With an accurate value of $V$ it was easy to determine $\log K_\mathrm{m}$ from the point on the curve corresponding to $0.5V$.

-This plot is virtually never used today for estimating $V$ and $K_\mathrm{m}$, but it remains of major interest because it has another valuable property: it allows the properties of isoenzymes catalysing the same reaction, but active in very different ranges of substrate concentration, to be compared on a single plot.
-For example, the four mammalian isoenzymes of hexokinase are half-saturated by glucose at concentrations ranging from about 0.02 mM for hexokinase A (brain hexokinase) to about 50 mM for hexokinase D ("glucokinase", liver hexokinase), more than a 2000-fold range.
-It would be impossible to show a kinetic comparison between the four isoenzymes on one of the usual plots, but it is easily done on a semi-logarithmic plot.
+This plot is virtually never used today for estimating $V$ and $K_\mathrm{m}$, but it remains valuable to compare the properties of several enzymes across a broad range of substrate concentrations - such as isoenzymes.
+For example, the four mammalian isoenzymes of hexokinase are half-saturated by glucose at concentrations ranging from about 0.02 mM for hexokinase A (brain hexokinase) to about 50 mM for hexokinase D ("glucokinase", liver hexokinase), spanning a 2500-fold range.
+A conventional (linear) plot would compromise on readability for the high-affinity isoenzyme graphs, but a semi-logarithmic plot allows to read off the kinetic parameters for all isoenzymes.